Compulsory Purchase Compensation Consultants

 We are leading CPO practitioners, having advised on over 50 compensation claims, particularly for business premises including relocation and extinguishment cases.

 Our clients have included acquiring bodies, affected businesses and developers.
 We have been instructed on many claims arising from major infrastructure projects such as the London 2012 Olympics, Crossrail and Thameslink, as well as numerous town centre and regeneration schemes around the country.
 While most of our cases settled by negotiations, in two leading reported cases decided by the Lands Tribunal we have used our expertise to present reports on the compensation due and give oral evidence (see below).

-The team has considerable experience of calculating the compensation due for the:
+The team has considerable experience of calculating the compulsory purchase compensation due for the:

 - Value of the business on total and partial extinguishment

 - Injurious affection – loss on retained property